Diana, Princess of Wales: Education and career

 Diana was initially home-schooled under the supervision of her governess, Gertrude Allen.
-She began her formal education at Silfield Private School in King's Lynn, Norfolk, and moved to Riddlesworth Hall School, an all-girls boarding school near Thetford, when she was nine.
-She joined her sisters at West Heath Girls' School in Sevenoaks, Kent, in 1973.
-She did not perform well academically, failing her O-levels twice.
-Her outstanding community spirit was recognised with an award from West Heath.
-She left West Heath when she was sixteen.
-Her brother Charles recalls her as being quite shy up until that time.
-She demonstrated musical ability as a skilled pianist.
-She also excelled in swimming and diving, and studied ballet and tap dance.
+She began her formal education at Silfield Private School in King's Lynn, Norfolk, and later attended Riddlesworth Hall School, an all-girls boarding school near Thetford, from the age of nine.
+In 1973, she joined her sisters at West Heath Girls' School in Sevenoaks, Kent.
+She did not perform well academically, failing her O-levels twice, but her community spirit was recognised with a school award.
+She left the school at 16.
+Her brother Charles recalled her as being quite shy up until that time, though she demonstrated musical ability as a skilled pianist, excelled in swimming and diving, and studied ballet and tap dance.

 Coleherne Court in Chelsea, London, where Diana lived between 1979 and 1981.
 An English Heritage blue plaque is located at the address.

-In the mid-1970s, Diana did voluntary work at the psychiatric Darenth Park Hospital near Dartford, Kent.
+In the mid-1970s, Diana undertook voluntary work at the psychiatric Darenth Park Hospital near Dartford, Kent.

-In 1978 Diana worked for three months as a nanny for Philippa and Jeremy Whitaker in Hampshire.
-After attending Institut Alpin Videmanette (a finishing school in Rougemont, Switzerland) for one term, and leaving after the Easter term of 1978, Diana returned to London, where she shared her mother's flat with two school friends.
+In 1978, she spent three months working as a nanny for Philippa and Jeremy Whitaker in Hampshire.
+After attending Institut Alpin Videmanette, a finishing school in Rougemont, Switzerland, for one term and leaving after the Easter term of 1978, she returned to London, where she shared her mother's flat with two school friends.
 In London, she took an advanced cooking course and worked at a series of low-paying jobs; she worked as a dance instructor for youth until a skiing accident caused her to miss three months of work.
-She then found employment as a playgroup pre-school assistant, did some cleaning work for her sister Sarah and several of her friends, and acted as a hostess at parties.
+She then found employment as a playgroup pre-school assistant, did cleaning work for her sister Sarah and several of her friends, and acted as a hostess at parties.
 She spent time working as a nanny for the Robertsons, an American family living in London, and worked as a nursery teacher's assistant at the Young England School in Pimlico.
 In July 1979, her mother bought her a flat at Coleherne Court in Earl's Court as an 18th birthday present.
 She lived there with three flatmates until 25 February 1981.

 Personal life

-Diana first met Charles, Prince of Wales, the Queen's eldest son and heir apparent, when she was 16 in November 1977.
+Diana first met Charles, Prince of Wales, the Queen's eldest son and heir apparent, in November 1977 when she was 16.
 He was then 29 and dating her older sister, Sarah.
-Charles and Diana were guests at a country weekend during the summer of 1980 and he took a serious interest in her as a potential bride.
-The relationship progressed when he invited her aboard the royal yacht Britannia for a sailing weekend to Cowes.
-This was followed by an invitation to Balmoral Castle (the royal family's Scottish residence) to meet his family.
-She was well received by the Queen, the Queen Mother and the Duke of Edinburgh.
+Charles and Diana were guests at a country weekend during the summer of 1980, and he took a serious interest in her as a potential bride.
+The relationship progressed when he invited her aboard the royal yacht Britannia for a sailing weekend to Cowes, followed by an invitation to Balmoral Castle, the royal family's Scottish residence, to meet his family.
+She was well received by the Queen, the Queen Mother and Prince Philip, Duke of Edinburgh.
 Charles subsequently courted Diana in London.
 He proposed on 6 February 1981 at Windsor Castle, and she accepted, but their engagement was kept secret for two and a half weeks.